rse/vingester/guide/configuration.md

 - **Input / URL**:<br/>
   The URL of the Web Contents to render.
-Typical examples are YouTube URLs like `https://www.youtube.com/embed/BKorP55Aqvg?autoplay=1&controls=0&rel=0`, OBS.Ninja (Trampoline) URLs like `https://vingester.app/obsn/#/sample/sample/receiver/mono/720p/24/none/P01`, etc.
+Typical examples are YouTube URLs like `https://www.youtube.com/embed/BKorP55Aqvg?autoplay=1&controls=0&rel=0`, VDO.Ninja (Trampoline) URLs like `https://vingester.app/vdon/#/sample/sample/receiver/mono/720p/24/none/P01`, etc.
   Ensure that the Web Contents does not require any interactions and optimally expands to 100% of the browser canvas.
 See [sources](sources#sources) for details on usual inputs.